 - Unexcused absences will be penalized at a rate of 1% per instance. - Attendance and punctuality will be recorded at the beginning of every class. - Excused absences or lateness require a medical note or prior arrangement with the instructor.
-It is at the instructor's discretion whether or not to excuse a non-medical absence. - If there are barriers to attendance, please discuss with the instructor in advance so that arrangements can be made to allow for a successful learning experience.
+It is at the instructor's discretion whether or not to excuse a non-medical absence. - If there are barriers to attendance, particularly due to remote learning, please discuss with the instructor in advance so that arrangements can be made to allow for a successful learning experience.